paldepind/synceddb/README.md

 Server side SyncedDB stores a list of changes that clients can request/subscribe and post/publish to.
 The SyncedDB client communicates with the backend through WebSockets to achieve synchronization in real time.
-Furthermore the client provides elegant conflict handling and events for reacting to changes published from the server.
+Furthermore, the client provides elegant conflict handling and events for reacting to changes published from the server.